rbrovko/virgil-sdk-cpp/README.md

 * **accessToken** is a unique string value that provides an authenticated secure access to the Virgil services and is passed with each API call.
 The *accessToken* also allows the API to associate your app’s requests with your Virgil developer’s account.

 ## Connecting to Virgil
-Before you can use any Virgil services features in your app, you must first initialize ```Client``` class.
-You use the ```Client``` object to get access to Create, Revoke, Get and Search for *Virgil Cards* (Public keys).
+Before you can use any Virgil services features in your app, you must first initialize `Client` class.
+You use the `Client` object to get access to Create, Revoke, Get and Search for *Virgil Cards* (Public keys).
+You can also use `CardManager` class instead.
+It extends 'Client' functionality and helps building cards from responses and validating them.

 ### Initializing an API Client

-To create an instance of `Client` class, just call its constructor with your application's *accessToken* which you generated on developer's deshboard.
+To create an instance of `Client` class, just call its constructor with your application's *accessToken* which you generated on developer's dashboard.

 ```cpp
 Client client(<#Virgil App token#>);